AngelosDid/AResCoN/README.md

 ## 📋 Prerequisites

+* A primary output of Cellpose (recommended) or Stardist is required.
+You can find notebooks for training/predictions on Cellpose github page.
+A notebook for predictions is also attached here.

 * At present, AResCoN only works on Windows.
 Kindly ignore the Linux option.

 * AResCoN works optimally with **16-bit** images and has been tested so far only with 20x magnified captures.
 8-bit images and lower or higher magnifications are likely to work too.